DotSpy/java-ee-lab2-client/README.md

-Example for JNDI client with MDB and CRUD Uladzislau Kiva A minute ago
+Example for JNDI client with MDB and CRUD